 This is what they taught us:Just because a person thinks they're in a healthy enough space doesn't mean their meds should be scrapped.
 It just means they're working.

 This is what they taught us:Being perfect is overrated.
 Balancing a career with child-rearing is tough but doing all that while facing emotional and mental challenges of your own can make a person feel like she's drowning.
 In that "imperfection," as long as it's acknowledged, she can do great things.
 Heck, she can do everyday normal things.
 And sometimes that's half the battle.

 This is what they taught us:The portrayal of the different mental states people go through, and how they overcome them, is so important.
 Everyone who has mental health issues deals with it in different ways and if it's looked at in a comedic way, that's OK — but do it openly and honestly.

 Dr. Jo Karev, Grey’s Anatomy

 This is what they taught us:It can take time for a person to not only come to terms with whatever they're dealing with but to also actually deal with said issues.
 Like with most of these situations, communication is key — but only when ready.

 This is what they taught us:Witnessing Carrie keeping her condition under control, thanks to medication and a strong support system, but also seeing her experience psychotic episodes when she's off her meds, is proof to only stop taking them if a doctor gives the OK.

 Dr. Lisa Hudson, Being Mary Jane

-This is what they taught us:Like many cultures around the world, the African-American community typically doesn't like to tackle the subject of mental health and suicide and tend to view depression as a weakness — but that's a stigma that needs to be eradicated, stat.
+This is what they taught us:Like many cultures around the world, the stigma on mental health can permeate some communities more than others, to detrimental impact on some of its most vulnerable.
+And that's a stigma that needs to be eradicated, stat.

 Kimmy Schmidt, Unbreakable Kimmy Schmidt